a-eski/ttytest2/README.md

 ### Constants

-There are some commonly used keys available as constants to make interacting with your shell/CLI easy.
+There are some commonly used keys available as constants to make interacting with your application easier.

 ``` ruby
   TTYtest::CTRLA